GRTONNN/catropa-website/README.md

 3. Open the website

-Double-click index.html or
+- Double-click index.html or

-Right-click → Open With → your preferred browser
+- Right-click → Open With → your preferred browser

 You should now see the full website, including styling and images.

+🎨 Styling Notes

+- Responsive Design: Flexbox and CSS Grid for layouts that adapt to desktop, tablet, and mobile screens.

+- Custom Theme: Cat-inspired color palette and fonts for a playful, cohesive look.

+- Navigation: Smooth scrolling and “back” button functionality.

+- Images & Videos: Optimized for fast loading.

+- CSS Techniques:

+  - Flexbox for aligning sections and cards
+  - Grid for gallery layouts
+  - Media queries for responsiveness